How to Use a QR Code on Your Resume

 Reasons to Use a QR Code on Your Resume

-Did you know that around 2,000 people on LinkedIn share a name with someone on the FBI's 10 Most Wanted List?
-This can lead to a serious case of mistaken identity since the vast majority of hiring managers conduct Google searches on job applicants.
+- Help Hiring Managers Find the Real You: Did you know that around 2,000 people on LinkedIn share a name with someone on the FBI's 10 Most Wanted List?
+It can lead to a serious case of mistaken identity since the vast majority of hiring managers conduct Google searches on job applicants.
 QR codes are a great way to direct hiring managers to a site containing relevant links that showcase your thought leadership, career accomplishments, online portfolio or profile on professional sites like LinkedIn.

 There are a lot of perks to using a QR code.
 There are also some downsides.
 For one thing, many hiring managers may not be equipped to handle reading the QR code.
 In that case, it becomes a waste of valuable real estate.
 Also, hiring managers may expect to have your resume provide all the information needed on your work experience, and feel frustrated at the need to use the QR code to learn your full job history.